SecretX33/AutomaticWeaponRemoval/README.md

-# BalanceUtils
+# AutomaticWeaponRemoval

 This addon is made for World of Warcraft 3.3.5a

-It cancels druid buff Eclipse (Solar) when the next Wrath is already able to proc Eclipse (Lunar), and the best part, this addon do it automatically, you just have to set and forget it.
+This addon remove your weapon automatically when you are controlled by Lady Deathwhisper's Dominate Mind, and more, like removing Paladin's RF buff if you are not a tank.
 No in-game options, all configs are done in the Lua file.

 **Slash commands:**